zauberzeug/rosys/docs/index.md

 ## Docker

-While the above commands may work for you, it is often easier to run RoSys inside a docker container.
+While the above installation commands work in a well setup environment, it is often easier to run RoSys inside a docker container.
+Especially on NVidia Jetson devices with their old 18.04 LTS Ubuntu.

+### Launching

-There are some specialities needed to start RoSys in different environments.
+There are some specialities needed to start RoSys in different environments (Mac, Linux, Jetson, ...).
-To simplify the usage we wrapped this in a script `./docker.sh`.
+To simplify the usage we wrapped this in a script called `./docker.sh`.

+### Hardware access

 You can configure the dockerized system by putting these variables into the `/.env` file: